Aerial view of Ontario Place gazing east toward the city, after 1980, Toronto Archives, S 1465, Fl 0361, Item 0012

 In 1991, to celebrate the 20th anniversary of the park, free admission was offered.
 Also, the Festival Stage was built near the Children’s Village as a venue for children’s programming.
 In 1992 Bungee jumping appeared for those more adventurous, but it did not become a permanent feature of the park.

 During the winter of 1994, the Forum was demolished to create the Molson Canadian Amphitheatre.
-It seated 16,000, whereas the previous venue held only 8,000.
+It seated 16,000, whereas the previous venue had held a combined total of 10,500.
 It opened in 1995 and was immediately popular, despite the misgivings among many fans over losing the original Forum.
 The same year, the demolition of the older waterslides permitted the building of the Rush River Raft Ride; it possessed rafts that accommodated five people.
 They descended from a height that was the equivalent of an eight-story tower.

 The park continued to expand during after the dawn of the 21st century.
 Among the additions were new restaurants, water slides, and a South Beach volley ball complex.
 The water in the slides was heated to provide a degree of comfort on cooler days.